 Other Workers’ Compensation Questions

-If you have other questions about workers’ compensation that are not addressed here, or if you need to appeal a decision or request a hearing, contact the skilled South Carolina workers’ compensation lawyers at Elrod Pope Law Firm for more information.
+If you have other questions about workers’ compensation that are not addressed here, or if you need to appeal a decision or request a hearing, contact the skilled South Carolina workers’ compensation lawyers at Elrod Pope Accident & Injury Attorneys for more information.